hoedown/lanli/README.md

  * Lanli will always output well-formed HTML.
 No unmatched tags, duplicate attributes, or any other bad syntax will ever be output.

  * Lanli will always output normalized HTML.
 Tag names and attribute names get always lowercased, attributes use the double quote syntax and spacing is consistent.

  * Lanli will always re-escape all text.
 That means the text is unescaped, and then escaped again before being output.
-That ensures any `&ambiguous;` character references or spare HTML-sensitive characters get escaped.
+This ensures any `&ambiguous;` character references or spare HTML-sensitive characters get escaped.

-   This also has the effect that unnecessary entities like `&acute;` get changed to their UTF-8 representation, `á`.
+   This also has the effect that unnecessary entities like `&acute;` get changed to their UTF-8 representations, `á`.

 ### What it doesn't do

  * Lanli is not a compressor.
 It will leave whitespace untouched other than inside tags, so output will always display the same way.
 You can feed the sanitized HTML to a compressor, though.

  * Lanli doesn't process text inside tags, and cannot insert or displace tags to enhance the HTML.
 That kind of processing should be done *once* HTML has been sanitized by Lanli.

  * Lanli has [minor caveats][#caveats] when parsing HTML, that in no way affect security of the output.

  * Lanli was designed to process HTML snippets, not whole pages.